ABOUT US:

 Building relationships locally and globally

-Regionally and internationally PACIFICA Inc was a founding member of the International Womens Caucus convened by the Ministry for Women.
+Regionally and internationally PACIFICA Inc was a founding member of the International Women's Caucus convened by the Ministry for Women.

-In 2007 the National President of PACIFICA Inc was part of the government delegation attending the United Nations Committee on the Status of Women (CSW) and the presentation of the CEDAW report by the New Zealand government as well as the national womens organisations presentations of their Shadow Reports (NCW & MWWL) on the progress of the elimination of discrimination against women.
-PACIFICA INC submitted in June 2019 an application for UN ECOSOC consultative status which was to be decided in 2020 but the impact of Covid-19 globally has delayed a decision.
+In 2007, the National President of PACIFICA Inc was part of the government delegation attending the United Nations Committee on the Status of Women (CSW) and the presentation of the CEDAW report by the New Zealand government as well as the national women's organisations presentations of their Shadow Reports (NCW & MWWL) on the progress of the elimination of discrimination against women.